keyhoffman/prompts/short-form-captions.md

 Each emoji must earn its place.

 Prefer:
-	•	Emojis that add tone or irony
+	- Emojis that add tone or irony
-	•	Emojis that create visual rhythm
+	- Emojis that create visual rhythm
-	•	Emojis that act as separators
+	- Emojis that act as separators

 Avoid:
-	•	Emoji spam
+	- Emoji spam
-	•	Bullet-point emojis
+	- Bullet-point emojis
-	•	Emojis that restate the text
+	- Emojis that restate the text

-If removing an emoji doesn’t weaken the caption, it shouldn’t be there.
+If removing an emoji doesn't weaken the caption, it shouldn't be there.
 	4. Relationship to the Transcript

 Do not summarize the transcript.